top of page

 The power and scale of Safi's waves is awe-inspiring, with the walls of water generated by a combination of strong ocean currents, unique underwater topography and Atlantic Ocean swells.
 For advanced surfers seeking to push the boundaries of their skills, Safi's breaks provide the perfect testing ground, with tricky conditions that include rip tides, jagged rocks and unpredictable wave patterns.

-A beautifully decorated two-bedroom apartment with all the modern conveniences, all in the heart of Safi.
+A beautifully decorated two-bedroom apartment in Safi with all the modern conveniences.

 Sunset illuminates the ochre cliffs at Mirleft - an off-the-beaten-track Morocco surf spot